 When creating initial facility design for cannabis, optimization of the plant cultivation methods and operations are critical.
 Teams and facilities can be set up for failure if the initial design layouts are done by “cookie cutter” and are not optimized for your location, business model and take into consideration regulatory rules that apply to your license.

 The initial concept plans that you provide to your architect should be designed for your cultivation method and the symbiotic plant rotation you will follow.
-As an example, if your cultivation plans call for 4 week veg times you will need twice as many veg rooms as a plan that is only a 2 week veg time if you are following best practices of using specialized sealed rooms for each stage of your plant cycle.
+As an example, if your cultivation plans call for four-week veg times you will need twice as many veg rooms as a plan that is only a 2-week veg time if you are following best practices of using specialized sealed rooms for each stage of your plant cycle.

 Cultivators also need to make sure their facility design and operations maximize labor efficiencies.
 It is inefficient for labor workload to be doing one harvest every 8 or 9 weeks – the typical grow cycle time for a cannabis plant.
 Your operational labor costs will be less if you can plan a weekly rotational harvest.
 Proper room placement, crop rotation plan and less plant handling / movement will allow cultivators to operate with less employees and more cost efficiently.

 Your design should have separate rooms for each operation and function.
 For instance, you should have multiple flower rooms because one large flower room is inefficient, and you can lose your entire crop in one shot if you have a bug or microbial issue that you cannot contain properly.
 Make sure your veg and flower rooms are sealed, can be easily cleaned, and that you have a solid rotational space that can minimize labor costs.

 Proper Sanitary Facility Design